DISHDevEx/napp/napp/README-logs.md

 ### Deploy Kube Eagle
 Pre-requisites:
-kube-metrics-server must exist. if needed, deploy in the right cluster and m-and-m namespace: exists for prometheus but named slightly differently
+kube-metrics-server must exist.
+If needed, deploy in the right cluster and m-and-m namespace.
+Metrics server may already exists for prometheus but will be named slightly differently.

     ```console
     kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml